rstmsn/lnd-for-wp/README.md

 ### Description
 LND For WP is a WordPress plugin that allows you to manage and use your LND node, right from your WordPress administration panel.
 It provides a fully functional wallet interface, allowing you to send and recieve funds across the Bitcoin Lightning Network with ease.
 The user interface is responsive and will adapt to fit any web enabled desktop, tablet or mobile devices.
 The plugin has QR support, enabling basic encoding & decoding of QR codes.
-The plugin also offers a number of WordPress 'shortcodes', allowing you to embed LND node functionality in your website pages and posts.
+The plugin also offers a number of WordPress 'shortcodes', allowing you to embed LND functionality directly on your website pages and posts.
 Shortcode functionality will be expanded with future versions, as needs & use cases arise.

 ![Plugin Preview](/lnd-for-wp-preview.png?raw=true "LND For WP Preview")